bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Detecting Browser Features</h4>

-Referencing the HTML5 Shiv works well with a conditional comment because the intention is to specifically target browsers that don't support new HTML5 features and elements.
-Additionally, there is a way to to provide support for specific HTML5 and CSS3 features, regardless of which browser is being used.
+<p>Referencing the HTML5 Shiv works well with a conditional comment because
+the intention is to specifically target browsers that don't support new HTML5 features and elements.
+Additionally, there is a way to to provide support for specific HTML5 and CSS3 features, regardless of which browser is being used.</p>

-Feature detection, as provided by <a href="http://modernizr.com/" rel="noopener noreferrer" target="_blank">Modernizr</a>, provides a way to write conditional CSS and JavaScript based on whether or not a browser supports a specific feature.
+<p>Feature detection, as provided
+by <a href="http://modernizr.com/"
+rel="noopener noreferrer" target="_blank">Modernizr</a>, provides a way to write conditional CSS and JavaScript based on whether or not a browser supports a specific feature.
 For example, if a browser supports rounded corners Modernizr will add the class of borderradius to the html element.
-If the browser doesn't support rounded corners, Modernizr will add the class of no-borderradius to the html element.
+If the browser doesn't support rounded corners, Modernizr will add the class of no-borderradius to the html element.</p>

 <h4>Loading Modernizr</h4>

-To get feature detection with Modernizr up and running, visit their <a href="http://modernizr.com/download/" rel="noopener noreferrer" target="_blank">download</a> page and customize what features you are looking to detect.
-Once downloaded, upload the JavaScript file on your server and reference it within the head of your HTML document, below any referenced style sheets.
+<p>To get feature detection with Modernizr up and running, visit
+their <a href="http://modernizr.com/download/"
+rel="noopener noreferrer" target="_blank">download</a> page and
+customize what features you are looking to detect.
+Once downloaded, upload the JavaScript file on your server and reference it within the head of your HTML document, below any referenced style sheets.</p>

-It is worth noting that Modernizr may be configured to include the HTML5 Shiv, in which case the shiv doesn't need to be referenced on top of Modernizr.
+<p>It is worth noting that Modernizr may be configured to include the HTML5
+Shiv, in which case the shiv doesn't need to be referenced on top of Modernizr.</p>

 ```
  1  <script src="modernizr.js"></script>